 This article is written as part of a paid partnership with Destination Madison, all opinions are our own.

 First, let’s start with where to stay when you are visiting UW Madison.
 If you are visiting with your prospective student, you probably want to stay within walking distance to the campus at a place that is really in the “heart” of it all.
 The Graduate Madison is a perfect choice.
-This college-themed chain can be found adjacent to college campuses across the country.
+This college-themed chain can be found in college towns across the country.

 Designed and decorated to reflect the local culture and peculiarities (e.g. be sure to ask why you see pink flamingos around Madison and appearing in the hotel artwork), The Graduate Madison gives you a perfect sense of place.
 From the canoes hanging overhead or the kitschy college decor, this is not your cookie cutter chain hotel.

-Plus your teen will love the “cool” factor, from the lobby coffee shop to the camp-themed rooftop bar, Camp Trippalindee.
+Plus your teen will love the “cool” factor, from the lobby coffee shop to the camp-themed rooftop bar, Camp Trippalindee, offering panoramic views of Madison.
 It is a perfect way to make a good first impression.
 The Graduate is also an easy walk to the campus Student Union and lakefront, as well as the shops, restaurants, and bars lining State Street.

 If your student is already safely ensconced in their dorm room and you prefer a bit more space and a touch of luxury, the Edgewater Hotel is an ideal pick.
 This historic, boutique hotel offers spacious rooms, perfect for relaxing after busy days, along with stunning lake views.